ciarauh/tfcb-homework02/CiaraHu_README.md

 `ls *.jpg | parallel convert {} {.}.png`

 Big hint: There is a very similar sort of command in the "Compute intensive jobs and substitution" section of the `parallel` man page.
-    "EXAMPLE: Compute intensive jobs and substitution
-           If ImageMagick is installed this will generate a thumbnail of a jpg file: convert -geometry 120 foo.jpg thumb_foo.jpg
-          This will run with number-of-cpus jobs in parallel for all jpg files in a directory: ls *.jpg | parallel convert -geometry 120 {} thumb_{}
-        To do it recursively use find:
-          find . -name '*.jpg' | \
-            parallel convert -geometry 120 {} {}_thumb.jpg
-        Notice how the argument has to start with {} as {} will include path (e.g. running  convert -geometry 120 ./foo/bar.jpg thumb_./foo/bar.jpg would clearly be wrong).
-The command will generate files like ./foo/bar.jpg_thumb.jpg.
-       Use {.} to avoid the extra .jpg in the file name.
-This command will make files like ./foo/bar_thumb.jpg: find . -name '*.jpg' | \
-           parallel convert -geometry 120 {} {.}_thumb.jpg"

 Next:

 _Write a script that will take all of the JPGs in the current directory, convert them to PNGs, and then assemble all of the PNGs in the current directory into a file called `montage.png` using the `montage` command.
 Paste that script here._

-`#!/bin/bash > CiaraHomework03.sh`
+`#!/bin/bash > CiaraHomework02.sh`
-`vi CiaraHomework03.sh` and then copy and paste in to look like below
+`vi CiaraHomework02.sh` and then copy and paste in to look like below

 #Homework02 problem 3
 `#!/bin/bash`